paradigmxyz/forge-alphanet/README.md

 ## EOF support

 Forge has built-in support for [EOF].
-This is done by using solc binary from [forge-eof] repository distrbuted as a docker image.
+This is done by using solc binary from [forge-eof] repository distributed as a docker image.
 To be able to compile contracts you will need to have [Docker] installed.
 Once it's installed, and forge version is up to date (run `foundryup` if needed), you can add `--eof` flag to any forge command to try out EOF compilation.

 This repository is configured to compile contracts for [EOF] by default by setting `eof = true` in the `foundry.toml` file.